Foxboron/ClojureDoc-Search/README.md

 There is also an option to see other topics of interest with `See Also...` option.
 The back function works for everything!

 ## Issues
- * Sublime Text 2's quick panel scales by the largest, give an awkward view for several examples
+ * Sublime Text 2's quick panel scales by the largest, gives an awkward view for several examples
  * Can only insert the first example in a list.

 ![example picture](http://i.imgur.com/ODYpi.png "Example-pic")